Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'search' and the resource 'subscribers', and specifies the scope 'across all or a specific Mailchimp audience'.
-This provides a precise purpose and distinguishes from list operations like mailchimp_list_members.
+The description clearly states the action 'Search for subscribers' and specifies the scope 'across all or a specific Mailchimp audience'.
+This distinguishes it from sibling tools like mailchimp_list_members (which lists members of a specific audience) and mailchimp_add_member (which adds a member).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.